 - No food, food service, or other personal services shall be provided for the presidents and their families (BoR Minutes, 1967-68, pp. 416, 645).

 - Any proposed project for improvement of the buildings and grounds of a president’s home, other than routine and necessary maintenance, shall be submitted for review to the Vice Chancellor for Facilities, who will provide a recommendation to the Chancellor and the Board of Regents as part of the regularly scheduled business of the Committee on Real Estate and Facilities.
 Improvement shall mean any change to the buildings or grounds such that it achieves greater future benefit, rather than maintains the buildings or grounds at its previous level of service.
 Any subsequent changes in the scope of the project or budget shall be similarly submitted for review and approval (BoR Minutes, 1990-91, p.
 385; October 2013).

 The policy of the Board regarding the use of institutional facilities/property shall be as follows.

-When an outside party requests permission to use an institution facility for an event that is not contrary to the mission of the institution but which holds a potential for harm to the participants as a result of which a liability could be incurred, the president of the institution shall require the completion of a license agreement, including a properly executed indemnification and liability insurance agreement.
-An approved form of License Agreement may be obtained from the Chancellor’s Office.
+An outside party may request permission to use an institution facility for an event that is not contrary to the mission of the institution; however, in such instances, the president of the institution shall require the completion of a USG-approved license agreement, including a properly executed indemnification and liability insurance agreement unless said outside party is constitutionally prohibited from doing so.
+(BoR Minutes, January 2016)